ShruAgarwal/Food_detection_streamlit/README.md

-# Food_detection_streamlit
-A Streamlit App to classify different types of food dishes! 😋🥪🍽
+# Food Detection App with Streamlit 🍔🍕🎈